 We take a blended learning approach to all of our courses, combining comprehensive home study materials with live practice based, experiential training days.

-To apply directly to the Diploma in Clinical Sexology and Relationship Therapy, applicants must be fully qualified counsellors or psychotherapists.
-All other applicants are invited to apply for the CICS Foundation Certificate in Counselling Skills and Practice.
+To apply directly to the Diploma in Psychosexual and Relationship Therapy, applicants must be fully qualified counsellors or psychotherapists.
+All other applicants are invited to apply for the CICS Foundations in Pluralistic Psychotherapy Practice.

-The March 2024 course runs monthly on Fridays and Saturdays, 10am to 5pm.
-This is a fully online access course.
+The March 2025 intake runs monthly on Fridays and Saturdays, 10am to 5pm.
+This is a fully online access course for qualified therapists taking Pathway 2 with us.
+Pathway 1 starts with our Foundation in Counselling Skills and Practice Course.

 Assessment is continuous and comprises of both written and observed assessment protocols.